eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/ab-digital-signature-using-wallet.md

 - directly with a Wallet Unit (Wallet Unit acting as SIC, communicating with a QTSP/SAM),
 - with other means (other SIC, suitable for QTSP).

 Although the liability on signature creation compliance is on the QTSP, the Wallet Unit shall follow applicable requirements to enable compliance of the involved QTSP.
-Therefore, it seems to be desired to make available (eg. in ETSI TS 119 432) the specification of wallet<->SAM interface (or more generally wallet<->RSSP/QTSP for SAP handling), where SAD is handled with OID4VP presentation request and with the use of a dedicated "transaction_data" parameter.
+Therefore, it seems desirable to make available (eg. in ETSI TS 119 432) the specification of wallet<->SAM interface (or more generally wallet<->RSSP/QTSP for SAP handling), where SAD is handled with OID4VP presentation request and with the use of a dedicated "transaction_data" parameter.

 ### 4.3 Rendering of Display Messages